-This leads to diabetes symptoms and other painful and dangerous symptoms, including:
+Glucagonoma leads to diabetes-like symptoms and other severe symptoms, including:

 - high blood sugar

-- skin rash (dermatitis) on the face, belly, buttocks, and feet (often crusty or filled with pus)
+- a skin rash, or dermatitis, on the face, belly, buttocks, and feet that’s often crusty or filled with pus

 - unintentional weight loss

 - blood clots in the legs, also called deep vein thrombosis

 There are no known direct causes of glucagonoma.
 If you have a family history of a syndrome called multiple endocrine neoplasia type 1 (MEN1), you have a greater risk for developing glucagonoma.

 However, those who don’t have other risk factors can develop these tumors.

 Glucagonomas are cancerous, or malignant, about 75 percent of the time.
 Malignant glucagonomas spread into other tissues, usually the liver, and start interfering with the function of other organs.